mdsol/hale/README.md

 ## Link Objects
-A Link Object represents a relationship from the containing resource to a URI, and the information necassary to fulfill that relationship.
+A Link Object represents a relationship from the containing resource to a URI, and the information necessary to fulfill that relationship.
 It has the following properties:

 ### href